LCPQ/qcmath/README.md

-Mathematica modules for electronic structure calculations developed at the Laboratoire de Chimie et Physique Quantiques ([LCPQ](https://www.lcpq.ups-tlse.fr)) UMR5626 (Toulouse, France). qcmath is primarily developed to help newcomers in quantum chemistry to easily develop their own ideas and codes.
+Mathematica modules for electronic structure calculations developed at the Laboratoire de Chimie et Physique Quantiques ([LCPQ](https://www.lcpq.ups-tlse.fr)) UMR5626 (Toulouse, France). qcmath is primarily developed to help newcomers in quantum chemistry easily develop their own ideas and codes.
 Note that qcmath is **not** designed for computational efficiency.

 **Contributors:**